mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 });
 </script>

 X axis is number of messages _received_ by client per second.
-Y is mean round-trip time in milliseconds.
+Y is mean round-trip time in milliseconds. "node" is sockjs-node, "socketio" is socket.io 0.8.7 node server, cpython is sockjs-tornado running on cpython 2.6.6 and pypy is sockjs-tornado running on PyPy 1.7.
+Number next to the label is concurrency level.

 socket.io and sockjs-node are very close in their performance.
 CPython is slightly faster and is able to handle increased load more efficiently than node.js servers.
 PyPy is a clear winner.